jobala/blog/content/posts/technical/memory-management.md

 ![memory](/images/memory.png "memory")

-The operating system keeps track of the pages of memory it has given out to programs to use by taking on the pages' physical address.
+The operating system keeps track of the pages of memory it has given out to programs to use by taking note of the pages' physical address.

 ![pa](/images/phys_addr.png "physical address")